phantasma-io/phantasmaphoenix-gitbook/developers/sdks/ts/setup.md

 ## Installation

 {% hint style="info" %}
-**Important:** Before the Phoenix chain update, a different package was used.
+**Important:** Before the Phoenix chain update, a different package **phatasma-ts** was used.
 This package is now obsolete and strictly deprecated.
 Use the new package instead.
 {% endhint %}

 ### On your typescript based Project